 Lolo and Lola deliver a taste of Filipino cuisine and hospitality in the heart of the capital.
 Their name, translating to grandmother and grandfather, speaks true of their culinary offerings - inviting, homemade, and comforting.
 Dining at Lolo and Lola is like getting a big warm hug.

-Kare Kareng Baka - The definition of Filipino comfort food, Kare Kare is an incredibly creamy stew made with bone marrow from slow-cooked oxtail bones, flavoured with peanuts, and topped with tender beef brisket and vegetables.
+Lola's Kare-Kare - The definition of Filipino comfort food, Kare Kare is an incredibly creamy stew made with bone marrow from slow-cooked oxtail bones, flavoured with peanuts, shrimp paste, and topped with tender beef brisket and vegetables.

 Pork Bagnet - Crispy-fried Pork Belly served with soy-vinegar dip.
 Need we say more?
 Best shared with friends and a side of cold San Miquel - the unofficial national beer of the Philippines.